08anask/Big-Data-Engineering/Hive/Assignments/Task Challenge/scenario_based_questions.md

 ```

-	select day, time from airqualityuci uci group by day,time order by time limit 10;
+select day, time from airqualityuci group by day,time order by time limit 10;

 	day     time